-General Quota Provisions:
+General Ouota Provisions:

-The New Jersey Atlantic menhaden commercial quota is currently 18,924.42 metric tons, equivalent to approximately 41.728 million pounds.
+The New Jersey Atlantic menhaden commercial quota is currently 23,244.41 metric tons, equivalent to approximately 51.245 million pounds.

-- 95% of the State's commercial quota is allocated to the purse seine fishery (approx. 39,641,600 pounds) - 5% is allocated to all other gear types combined, i.e. pound net, gill net, trawl, and bait net licensed gear such as cast nets and beach seines (approx. 2,086,400 pounds). - When a gear specific quota (purse seine and all others) is projected to be landed the Commissioner shall close the season by giving not less than 2 days public notice. - If the menhaden season closes prematurely, the Commissioner may re-open the season for a specified time period. - All closure and opening notifications will be communicated to the public via e-mail and posted on the Division of Fish and Wildlife's website. - Any quota overage incurred by a gear type(s) will be deducted from the following year's quota. - Once a gear specific season is closed, menhaden landing license holders (see below) will be allowed an incidental catch of not more than 6,000 pounds per day. - Current open seasons by gear type are as follows: - Purse seine: January 1 December 31 - Gill Net: January 1 December 31 - Pound Net: January 1 December 31 - Trawl: January 1 December 31 - Bait Net: January 1 December 31 - A vessel or individual does not qualify for a menhaden landing license (see below) shall be permitted to land for the purpose of sale not more than 100 pounds of menhaden at any time on any trip or day.
+- 95% of the State's commercial quota is allocated to the purse seine fishery (approx. 48,682,823 pounds) - 5% is allocated to all other gear types combined, i.e. pound net, gill net, trawl, and bait net licensed gear such as cast nets and beach seines (approx. 2,562,254 pounds). - When a gear specific quota (purse seine and all others) is projected to be landed the Commissioner shall close the season by giving no less than two days public notice. - If the menhaden season closes prematurely, the Commissioner may re-open the season for a specified time period. - All closure and opening notifications will be communicated to the public via e-mail and posted on the Division of Fish and Wildlife's website. - Any quota overage incurred by a gear type(s) will be deducted from the following year's quota. - Once a gear specific season is closed, menhaden landing license holders (see below) will be allowed an incidental catch of no more than 6,000 pounds per day. - Current open seasons by gear type are as follows: - Purse seine: January 1 December 31 - Gill Net: January 1 December 31 - Pound Net: January 1 December 31 - Trawl: January 1 December 31 - Bait Net: January 1 December 31 - A vessel or individual that does not qualify for a menhaden landing license (see below) shall be permitted to land for the purpose of sale no more than 100 pounds of menhaden at any time on any trip or day.